microsoft/azure-devops-extension-cascading-picklist/README.md

 # Documentation

 For detailed instructions on using the Cascading Picklists Extension Azure DevOps extension, please refer to the official documentation.
-You can access the comprehensive guide by clicking [Market place](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.cascading-picklists-extension).
+You can access the comprehensive guide by clicking [Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.cascading-picklists-extension).
 This resource provides step-by-step information to help you effectively utilize the Cascading Picklists Extension features within your Azure DevOps environment.

 > Note that the extension is only supported on Azure DevOps Service.
 Is it is currently not supported on-prem yet due to a missing API.